US bans imports of solar panel material from Chinese company

 A second source said the move does not conflict with President Joe Biden's climate goals and support for the domestic solar industry.

-The sources said the United States is continuing to investigate allegations of forced labor by Chinese companies who supply polysilicon.
+The sources said the United States is continuing to investigate allegations of forced labour by Chinese companies who supply polysilicon.

-The two sources familiar with the policy said the White House sees the actions as a "natural continuation" of the G7 agreement earlier this month to eliminate forced labor from supply chains.
+The two sources familiar with the policy said the White House sees the actions as a "natural continuation" of the G7 agreement earlier this month to eliminate forced labour from supply chains.

 The XPCC, a paramilitary organization sent to Xinjiang in the 1950s to build farms and settlements, remains powerful in the region's energy and agriculture sectors, operating almost like a parallel state.